I got myself a Winston Air Salt #6 and am liking it, a lot.

 After a short and sweet 2-hour session on the water fishing and catching a couple of mangrove jack and juvenile gt, this could be my new favourite rod, taking over from my 7-weight Sage Method!

 Though light in the hand the Air Salt is not the lightest of rods.
-In fact the #7 Safe Method feels a tad lighter than the #6 Air Salt compared side-by-side but I don’t feel any difference when casting.
+In fact the #7 Sage Method feels a tad lighter than the #6 Air Salt compared side-by-side but I don’t feel any difference when casting.

 As you may have guessed by now, I like fast and medium-fast rods – and this rod is powerful!